 Creating heat pump-specific segments could enable us to more effectively provide the information people need on their heat pump journey.
 Experian will develop pen portraits of each segment (which can be shared with the wider sector), providing information to media agencies to more accurately target potential heat pump adopters through online marketing channels, such as Google ads and Facebook, and through offline channels, such as door drops.
 Ultimately, if we can speed up the rate of heat pump uptake we can move faster to scaling low-carbon heating across the country.

-We are commissioning data analytics company Experian to produce this detailed audience segmentation through representative quantitative research with YouGov (involving a sample of 4,000 people).
-Our aim is to derive demographic segments underpinned by a combination of research data, including the MCS database of existing heat pump adopters (70,000 installations) and demographics and geographical data from Experian.
+We commissioned data analytics company Experian to produce this detailed audience segmentation through representative quantitative research with YouGov (involving a sample of 7,000 people).
+Our aim was to derive demographic segments underpinned by a combination of research data, including the MCS database of existing heat pump adopters (70,000 installations) and demographics and geographical data from Experian.